Women in Chile: Women in society

 Chile has been described as one of the most socially conservative countries of Latin America.

 In comparison to the United States, Chile did not have so many feminists among its evolution of women's intrusion to the political sphere.
 Chilean women esteemed Catholicism as their rites of passage, which initiated women's movements in opposition to the liberal political party's eruption in the Chilean government.
 The traditional domesticated setting that women were accustomed to was used as a patriarchal reasoning for women's restriction of women's votes.
 However, Chileans religious convictions as devout Catholics initiated their desire to vote against the adamant anticlerical liberal party.

 In 1875, Domitila Silva Y Lepe, the widow of a former provincial governor, read the requirements deeming "all adult Chileans the right to vote", and was the first woman to vote.
 Other elitist Chilean women followed her bold lead, which resulted in the anticlerical liberal party of congress to pass a law denying women the right to vote.
 Despite this set back, Ms. Lepe and other elite women expressed their religious standings to the conservative party.
 The conservative party were favorable of the women because they knew their support would influence the conservative party's domination in politics.

 In 1912 Social Catholicism began to erupt.
 Social Catholicism- upper-class women's organization of working-class women-was led by Amalia Errazuriz de Subercaseaux.
 She introduced the Liga de Damas Chilenas (League of Chilean Ladies) amongst 450 other upper-middle-class women with intentions to "uphold and defend the interests of those women who worked for a living without attacking the principles of order and authority".
 Following this organization, many other elite women began socially constructed women's institutions.
-Amanda Labarca was also an elitist, but disagreed with the privileged women's subjection of working-class women and founded the ladies reading club.
+Amanda Labarca was also an elitist, but disagreed with the privileged women's subjection of working-class women and founded the Círculo de Lectura (ladies reading club) in 1915.
 She believed women should be educated, regardless of their socioeconomic status to have a more influentially productive role in society.